KSJaay/Lunalytics/docs/api/user.md

 ## Authorization

 Currently users are only able to access the API while they are signed into the application.
-The API requires the `access_token` cookie to be present in the request.
+The API requires the `session_token` cookie to be present in the request.
 Soon in the future we will be rolling out an update that allows admins to create API keys to access the API, along with restricting what each API key can access.

 ## Restrictions